 At a high level, bundled subscriptions can help solve many challenges for consumers by delivering value, access, and convenience.
 In general, we see three types of bundles:

 - Organic bundles: These are bundled products and services offered by a single company.
 Organic bundles are typified by the tech giants (like the six-in-one Apple One bundle) that have the scale and product diversity to create their own bundles of core services.

-- Aggregator bundles: Aggregators are businesses that offer third-party subscriptions to their incumbent customer base, like a telecom or bank would do (consider the entertainment subscription partner offers that Verizon extends to its users).
+- Aggregator bundles: Aggregators are businesses that offer third-party subscriptions to their incumbent customer bases like telecom or bank would do (consider the entertainment subscription partner offers that Verizon extends to its users).

 - Partnership bundle: This refers to two or more subscription businesses that link up to form a strategic partnership, like with Spotify and Hulu.
-Oftentimes, complementary services join forces to deliver new benefits, value or convenience to the existing user base.
+Oftentimes, complimentary services join forces to deliver new benefits, value, or convenience to the existing user base.

 Bottom line, bundled subscriptions can help you:

 - Retain customers by offering additional value

 - Expand your audience or reach a targeted one

 - Unlock new revenue streams without building new products

 Of course, each business will need to assess whether bundling is right for them.
 Some potential drawbacks include the limited control of the end-to-end experience and pricing that impacts market perception.
 Weighing all these factors will help your business make the best decision.